-PLAN COMPONENT ANNUAL DISTRICT CONTRIBUTION
+ANNUAL DISTRICT CONTRIBUTION

-(2020-21)

-Health Benefit \$14,140
+(2019-20)

+\$13,340

-Dental Benefit \$1,000
+\$1,000

-Vision Benefit \$100
+\$100

-6. During the term of this Agreement, the District will also continue to provide the opportunity for specific unit members to receive applicable insurance benefits as listed below at the unit member's expense:

-a Unit members who are absent on account of illness and who have exhausted their

-- a.
-Unit members who are absent on account of illness and who have exhausted their accumulated paid leaves may participate in the District's health insurance program not to exceed twelve (12) months following exhaustion of said leave. - b.
-Unit members on District approved paid leave of absence may participate in the District's health insurance program for the period of leave. - c.
+1 6.
+During the term of this Agreement, the District will also continue to provide the 2 opportunity for specific unit members to receive applicable insurance benefits as listed below at the 3 unit member's expense: 4 a.
+Unit members who are absent on account of illness and who have exhausted their 5 accumulated paid leaves may participate in the District's health insurance program not 6 to exceed twelve (12) months following exhaustion of said leave.
+7 b.
+Unit members on District approved paid leave of absence may participate in the

+- District's health insurance program for the period of leave. - c.
 A unit member retiring after his/her fifty-fifth (55) birthday and who has served five (5) consecutive years in the District prior to retirement may participate in the District's health insurance program at his/her own expense.
 (Retirement means service retirement) - 7.
 Beginning in the spring of 2000, health insurance will be available to those certificated employees who retire under the following conditions and guidelines. - a.
 An employee must have served 10 consecutive years immediately preceding retirement.
 A certificated employee who retires after his or her 55th birthday and prior to the beginning of or at the end of the school year in which his or her 64th birthday occurs shall be provided, at his or her request, health insurance coverage with the District paying 85% of the premium(s) then in effect, and the employee paying 15% each year until the end of the month in which the employee reaches age 65.
 This benefit extends only to health insurance and does not include vision or dental coverage.
 The health insurance rate structure for early retirees shall be based upon a three tiered rate (single, two-party, family). - b.
 Employees who elect not to retire prior to or at the conclusion of the teaching year in which they reach age 64 shall not be eligible for this benefit.
 Employees retiring at age 64 through age 65 may continue on the district health plan until age 65, but only at their own expense with no District contributions. - c.
 In the event that Medicare or some other national or state health plan becomes available to employees under the age of 65, this benefit will be provided only up to the date such other plan takes effect. - d.
 Employees over the age of 65 who elect to retire will be eligible for benefits under the provisions of Medicare or COBRA legislation currently in effect.